Email Apps Worth Checking Out

-As smartphones and tablets become essential parts of your life, mobile email apps have sprung up, each offering their own approach to the task of managing your inbox.
+With smartphones and tablets now essential parts of your life, mobile email apps have evolved, each offering their own approach to the task of managing your inbox.
 But not all email helpers are created equal.
 From general purpose email app replacements to ones offering customization options, and AI smart assistance, here are the 15 email apps you might want to take for a spin.
 (Image Credit: Sfio Cracho/Shutterstock)

 Microsoft acquired the excellent mobile email app Accompli in 2014, extensively reworking and rebranding it into the mobile version of Microsoft Outlook (Android, iOS).
 The resulting Outlook mobile app is a mobile productivity powerhouse, bringing your email, attachments, contacts and calendars into easy reach.
 Outlook's built-in analytic engine automatically surfaces important email (across multiple accounts) based on your communications, and quick swipe controls allow you to easily triage your email.
 It's a great mobile email app, and works with Exchange, Office 365, Outlook.com, Gmail, Yahoo Mail and iCloud email accounts.
 Microsoft is looking to enhance the Outlook mobile app, with a variety of new features planned to roll out in the near future.

 Dispatch treats your inbox as a to-do list.
 The app features quick, aggressive sorting options to quickly get your mail into archives or sent to a variety of other apps.
 Users can archive emails into Evernote, send links to Pocket or create linked events with Fantastical.
 It's fast, but not perfect.
 While Dispatch supports most IMAP services, it doesn't support POP email.
 It's a powerful tool for users that turn their emails into task items, sharing email content to a variety of apps and services.